GabeScott/standard-works-vault/General Conference/1996 April - Spiritual Shepherds.md

 Don’t be deceived.
 Don’t be influenced with this kind of enticement.
 Keep your eyes above the crowd.
 Be your own person.
 You have been taught correct principles.
 Stick with those principles.

 There is no neutral area between good and evil.
 If you are on the devil’s turf, get off it as fast as you can.
-As strong as Nephi was, I can’t forget his humble prayer: “O Lord, wilt thou ... make me that I may shake at the appearance of sin?”
-(2 Ne.
-4:31).
+As strong as Nephi was, I can’t forget his humble prayer: “O Lord, wilt thou … make me that I may shake at the appearance of sin?” ([[2 Nephi 4.31|2 Ne.
+4:31]]).

-Some foolishly try and justify conduct they know is wrong with, “It’s such a little sin; it won’t matter.”
+Some foolishly try to justify conduct they know is wrong with, “It’s such a little sin; it won’t matter.”
 While it may be true that the particular conduct is not at the top of the scale, the more dangerous part is the road that it puts you on.
 “Little wrongs” just seem to have a way of leading into “bigger wrongs.”

 The words of the American clergyman Harry Emerson Fosdick provide further instruction here: “The tragic evils of our life are so commonly unintentional.
 We did not start out for that poor, cheap goal.
-That aim was not in our minds at all. ...
-Look to the road you are walking on!
+That aim was not in our minds at all. … Look to the road you are walking on!
 He who picks up one end of a stick picks up the other.
-He who chooses the beginning of a road chooses the place it leads to” (Living under Tension [1941], 110–11).
+He who chooses the beginning of a road chooses the place it leads to” (*Living under Tension* \[1941\], 110–11).

 Now, my young brethren, you know what is right.
 You have been taught well.
 You have the Holy Ghost.
 Your challenge is to remain strong and faithful.
 Keep your bodies and minds clean and pure.
 Make the decision early to get on the right road and then stay there.
 Your Heavenly Father loves you.
 He has confidence in you.
 He wants you to be happy.
-He has provided a pattern for you to follow (see D&C 52:14).
+He has provided a pattern for you to follow (see [[D&C 52.14|D&C 52:14]]).
 That pattern is the gospel of Jesus Christ.

 One of the greatest blessings of this dispensation is the presence of living prophets to provide direction and guidance.
 President Gordon B. Hinckley is our beloved prophet today.
 He loves you.
 Listen to his counsel:

 “Prove your strength, show your independence, by saying no when enticement from peers comes your way.
 Your own strength will add strength to those who are weak.
-Your own example will give determination to others” (Ensign, May 1987, 48).
+Your own example will give determination to others” (in Conference Report, Apr.
+1987, 59; or *Ensign,* May 1987, 48).

-“You can determine the kind of life you will have in your thirties or forties by what you do in your teens” (quoted in Ensign, Dec.
+“You can determine the kind of life you will have in your thirties or forties by what you do in your teens” (quoted in *Ensign,* Dec.
 1995, 66).

 I pray you will make the decisions that will result in true happiness.

 This is the true Church of Jesus Christ.
 This is His work.
 Of that I testify in the name of Jesus Christ, amen.